Skywind Filecutting Guide

 When voice actors submit their recorded lines, the lines are all in one big file.
 The job of the filecutter is to take this big audio file and create a "label track" that assigns a filename to each segment of the audio submission.
 You won't actually be creating the individual files yourself.
 That will be done automatically using your label track after our SFX department has mastered the track.
 In addition to assigning filenames, you will check for pronunciation and script accuracy and decide what line to use if a VA submits two takes of the same line.

-So, your task will be to download a VA's submission and script, create this label track, and then create a document of any lines that were missing or need a retake.
+So, your task will be to download a VA's submission and script, create this label track, and make note on the script of any lines that were missing or need a retake.

 What do scripts look like?